riz007/riz1.dev/posts/ai-and-us.md

 - Learn continuously
 - Use AI as an accelerator, not a crutch

-At the end of the day, technology evolves, but the human drive to solve problems remains irreplaceable.
+At the end of a day, technology evolves, but the human drive to solve problems remains irreplaceable.
 And that’s why there’s still plenty of work to do.